A first-time Pro Bowl selection in 2015, Jason Verrett is looking to bounce back after having his 2016 season cut short by a partially torn ACL.

-That Verrett is even playing football is a small miracle in and of itself.
+The fact that Verrett is even playing football is a small miracle.
 Back in 2010 during his freshman season at Santa Rosa Junior College, Verrett suffered a hamstring injury.
 Trainers told him to go home and ice the leg.
 What they didn’t tell him to do was fall asleep with the ice on his leg.
-Verrett did just that and he slept a full night with the ice on his injured hamstring.
+Verrett did just that, and he slept a full night with the ice on his injured hamstring.
 He suffered a third-degree burn because of it.
-Fortunately his mom insisted he go to the hospital where doctors told him had he waited any longer to seek treatment, his leg very well could have become infected and if it had, doctors most likely would have had to amputate it.
+Fortunately, his mom insisted he go to the hospital where doctors told him had he waited any longer to seek treatment, his leg very well could have become infected, and if it had, doctors most likely would have had to amputate it.

-Refocused after some tough talk from Tre’ and Coach Wagner, Verrett settled down and improved each week.
-Six games into the season, the coaches moved him into the starting lineup and the results were dramatic.
+Verrett ultimately settled down and improved each week.
+Six games into the season, coaches moved him into the starting lineup, and the results were dramatic.
 Over the Horned Frogs’ first six games, the defense was surrendering 267.7 passing yards and 410.0 total yards per game, but then over the last seven games with Verrett in the starting 11, the defense improved significantly, yielding just 194.7 passing yards and 310.0 total yards per game.
 By the end of the year, Verrett had shown enough to earn honorable mention All-Mountain West Conference honors.

 Verrett is a native of Fairfield in Northern California.
 It’s home to the Jelly Belly candy factory.
 Verrett’s entire family, including his father, Warren, grew up Raiders fans.
-Brother, Tre, even works for the Raiders as a client services representative in the famed "Black Hole."
+Brother Tre’ even works for the Raiders as a client services representative.
 Verrett joked after his introductory press conference that as soon as he was drafted by the Chargers, the entire family would be converting their allegiance to the Chargers.

 Verrett was a sports broadcasting major at TCU.
 ESPN SportsCenter anchor, Stan Verrett, is a distant cousin.